Sohimaster/crypto_converter/README.md

 ![Pylint workflow](https://github.com/Sohimaster/crypto_converter/actions/workflows/pylint.yml/badge.svg)

 # Crypto Converter

-## Overview
-Crypto Converter is a project designed to provide an API for converting amounts between different cryptocurrencies using HTTP JSON API.
+Crypto Converter is a project designed to provide an API for converting amounts between cryptocurrencies using HTTP JSON API.
 It does not perform actual currency operations/transfers but calculates the conversion based on current quotes.
 The project consists of two main components running as separate processes: the Currency Conversion API and the Quote Consumer.

 ## Getting Started